rafapauwels/transaction-auth/README.md

 ---
 ## **Tests**

-Midje was the unit testing framework choosen, I didn't unit test unpure functions since the integration tests via flow provided an unmocked environment for testing such functions.
+Midje was the unit testing framework chosen, I didn't unit test unpure functions since the integration tests via flow provided an unmocked environment for testing such functions.

 Integration tests used `selvage.flow` alongside with `midje` for providing an end-to-end testing environment for account creation and for the transaction authorization flow.